griffinsharp/influncd/README.md

 Goals for the day:

-- Project should be navigatable between the full pie and a slice of the pie, able to go back and forth by clicking on the center of the chart.
+- Project should be navigatable between the full pie and a slice of the pie, able to go back and forth by clicking on a slice to navigate to an artist page, and clicking outside the graph to navigate back to the full graph.
 - Project at this point will have most of the functionality, just left to be styled.

 **Day 4**: Add the about modal and social links.
 More styling to the frontend, making it presentable and eye-catching.
 Add more animation, and overall improve the UI and UX.